ERIC Needs Transparency

 Why is ERIC Important?

-Currently, ERIC is the only program in the country in which member states can share their statewide voter registration lists in order to find individuals who are registered and potentially voting in multiple states.
+ERIC is a program in which member states share their statewide voter registration lists to find individuals who are registered and potentially voting in multiple states.
 This is beyond crucial for effective voter list maintenance.

 States cannot obtain the names of individuals registered to vote in other states on their own.
-To do this type of list maintenance, they need to be involved in a program that aggregates other states voter rolls.
-Right now, the only option to do this is ERIC.
+To do this type of list maintenance, they need to be involved in a program that aggregates other states’ voter rolls.

-ERIC is not perfect, but right now it is the only viable option states have to find the names of people registered in other states.
-We cannot throw the baby out with the bathwater.
+ERIC is not perfect, but right now it is a viable option for states to find the names of people registered in other states.

 Why are States Leaving ERIC?

 Recently, Alabama, Florida, Iowa, Louisiana, Missouri, Ohio, West Virginia, Virginia, and Texas have left ERIC.
 The officials have cited concerns of partisanship and refusal by the ERIC board to pass meaningful reforms that would increase transparency.

 Additionally, state officials have complained about an ERIC requirement that states send voter registration information to all eligible but unregistered adults.
 An expensive and often redundant effort since these individuals were likely offered voter registration at the DMV and other places.